Latest Posts

 Icon

 – The right icon is a search that rarely ends.
-An appropriately chosen icon increases downloads by times.
-Choosing the right color is also a delicate issue, which does not depend on such words as ‘I like this color’ but is rather meticulously worked by designers.
+An appropriately chosen icon increases downloads over time.
+Choosing the right color is also a delicate issue, which does not depend on words such as ‘I like this color’ but is meticulously worked on by designers.
 A beautiful icon also catches attention on the home screen, which means your user will use it more often.

 Name

-– Anyone should be able to understand the name of the app from the first 6 letters.
-‘Free’ and suchlike should stand behind.
+Anyone should be able to understand the app’s name from the first six letters.
+‘Free’ and similar should stand behind.
 Otherwise, the app will get lost.

 Related Articles :

 After these three factors have worked, we receive the following task: convert a page visit into a download.
-Here the dominant role is played by two or three screenshots, the first paragraph of description, and the average rating.
-Less important is the rest of description, the rest of screenshots, and reviews.
+Here, the dominant role is played by two or three screenshots, the first paragraph of the description, and the average rating.
+Less important are the rest of the description, the rest of the screenshots, and the reviews.

 Several pieces of advice at this stage:

-– Make about 10 different icons.
+– Make about ten different icons.
 Test them on a group of people (at least 50).
 Choose 2 or 3 icons to work with on the test market.

-– Same thing with the name.
-If it is not a brand, think about localizing the name for the chosen countries/languages.
+The same goes for the name.
+If it is not a brand, consider localizing the name for the chosen countries/languages.

-– The most appealing screenshot must be the first, and so on.
-As well, do not choose on your own; test them on a group of people.
+The most appealing screenshot must be the first, and so on.
+Do not choose on your own; test them on a group of people.

 – The first paragraph is NOT an introduction.
 It’s the essence of your app and the main call to action.